 The Fujifilm X-A3 remains fairly compact, weighing 12.0 ounces (339 grams) with the battery and memory card included.
 This is a 0.3-ounce weight reduction compared to the X-A2.
 The X-A3 has gained a minuscule 0.4 millimeters in height and is otherwise the same size as the X-A2.
 Minimum depth is 1.2 inches for the X-A3 versus 1.3 inches for the X-A2, and yet again this is a very small difference.

 Fuji X-A3 includes more megapixels, same ISO range

 Whereas the X-A2 had a 16-megapixel sensor, the Fuji X-A3 ups its resolving power dramatically by incorporating a newly-developed 24-megapixel APS-C CMOS sensor.
-The X-A3 still doesn't include Fuji's fancy X-Trans sensor that it employs in its higher-end cameras, but users should appreciate the extra megapixels and we are looking forward to testing the sensor's image quality in our test lab.
-The Fuji X-A2 offered very good image quality and great high ISO performance; it will be interesting to see if the higher-resolution sensor continues this trend or even potentially improves on it.
+The X-A3 still doesn't include Fuji's fancy X-Trans sensor that it employs in its higher-end cameras, but users should appreciate the extra megapixels.
+The Fuji X-A2 offered very good image quality and great high ISO performance, and the X-A3's higher-resolution sensor improves on it.